Airrack

-Eric Decker (born January 12, 1997), known online as Airrack (a sensational spelling of his name Eric), is an American YouTuber and vlogger known for his challenge and prank content, and for gaining a million subscribers in a year.
-He is also co-founder of Creator Now, an educational program for online content creation.
+Eric Decker (born January 12, 1997), known online as Airrack, is an American YouTuber and vlogger known for his challenge and prank content, and for gaining a million subscribers in a year.
+He is also the co-founder of Creator Now, an educational program for online content creation.

 Early life

 According to Decker, he first discovered YouTube when he was in fifth grade and was inspired to film a music video for the Flo Rida song "Low".
 He later went to college but dropped out to start a wedding video production company.
 He worked there for four years before becoming a full-time YouTuber.

 YouTube career

 2019–2020

 Eric Decker launched his YouTube channel in July 2019.
 He became known for videos gate crashing events, including Tomorrowland music festival, the VIP section of a Travis Scott concert, and an attempt to crash Justin Bieber's wedding in September 2019.
 Creating vlogs, pranks and challenge videos, he gained 880,000 subscribers by December 2020.
 Aiming to reach a million subscribers by the end of the year, he partnered with creator startup Stir for a campaign for subscribers in which he stranded himself on a deserted island.
 Stir set up a website called Save Airrack which provided a referral system for fans to refer new subscribers to his channel for rewards such as thank you letters, the opportunity to feature in collaboration videos, and the ability to choose a design for Decker to have as a tattoo.
 He successfully reached a million subscribers on December 27 after having gained 250,000 subscribers within two weeks.